aastorl/SoundMatch/README.md

 ## Screenshots (Coming Soon):

-Screenshots will be included to showcase the user interface and different sections of the application.

 ## Next Steps (Considerations):

 If this project were to be continued, the following alternatives could be considered: